Please view these information tabs to learn more about replacing the Jauch Clock Movements.

 - Two small blocks to go under the movement, this will raise the hand shaft to be in the same spot

-- Longer seat board screws (because of above shims, longer screws are needed
+- Longer seat board screws (because of above shims, you need longer screws

 - New hands because the old ones will not fit the new unit